garrandall/popular-music-data/tracks/lost-one-jay-z-chrisette-michele.md

 I heard motherfuckers saying they made Hov
 Made Hov say, "OK so, make another Hov"
-Niggaz wasn't playing they day role
+Niggas wasn't playing they day role
 So we parted ways like Ben and J-Lo
 I should've been did it but I been in a daze though
 I put friends over business end of the day though